- At least 350 people have died to Coronavirus in the past seven days in Shiraz

 - Health Minister: I may have to say things that go beyond some people’s tolerance

 - Birjand University of Medical Sciences: Actual statistics may be ten times higher than official statistics

 - Coronavirus is a time bomb in Tehran that will soon explode

-- Head of Khomeini Hospital: The number of patients has increased five times compared to the last three weeks, and they are in a worse condition
+- Head of Khomeini Hospital: The number of critically ill patients in need of ICU has increased compared to those hospitalized and is more than 40%

 Secretariat of the National Council of Resistance of Iran (NCRI)